 - Tomato Paste: The tomato paste is needed for the filling and the sauce.
 You can make a spicy red sauce with the remaining 2 ounces.
 The recipe can be found in this Assyrian dolma recipe.

-- Spices: Compared to most of my dolma recipes, this one only requires only a handful of spices (salt, black pepper, paprika, and cayenne).
+- Spices: Compared to most of my dolma recipes, this one requires only a handful of spices (salt, black pepper, paprika, and cayenne).
 If you prefer your food mild, don't add cayenne pepper.

-- Oil | Butter: You'll need olive oil in the filling and butter in the cooking liquid, but you can also substitute one for the other or use other oils including vegetable oil and avocado oil.
+- Oil | Butter: You'll need olive oil in the filling and butter in the cooking liquid, but you can also substitute one for the other or use other oils, including vegetable oil and avocado oil.

 *A full list of ingredients can be found in the recipe card at the bottom of this post.